facelessuser/coloraide/docs/src/markdown/average.md

 Cylindrical averaging may not provide as good of results as using rectangular spaces, but is provided to provide a sane approach if a cylindrical space is used.

-/// note | Achromatic Colors
-When a color is considered achromatic, the hue will always be considered powerless, regardless of whether the color has an explicit hue or not.
-///

 ```py play
 Color.average(['orange', 'yellow', 'red'])
 Color.average(['orange', 'yellow', 'red'], space='hsl')